christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

     religions.
 Also, there is strong evidence that Alexander's successor to Bactria, Diodotus I Soter, ruled India with the regional identity of Ashoka the Great.
 See: Alexander Romance.
 The life of Alexander of Macedon.\

-(c) Alexander is also identified as the Islamic prophet Dhu al-Qurnayn
-    (He of Two Horns).
-His name comes from coins depicting him as Zeus Ammon, a two-horned pagan god.

 #### 3 Julius Caesar aka Asander of Bosphorus \